-The Company incurred selling and marketing expenses of \$3,523,242, or approximately 40% of revenue, for the three months ended June 30, 2019, compared to \$nil for the three months ended June 30, 2018.
+The Company incurred selling and marketing expenses of \$4,014,971, or approximately 46% of revenue, for the three months ended September 30, 2019, compared to \$3,300,945, or 39% of revenue, for the three months ended September 30, 2018.
+Advertising spend in the third quarter of 2019 was increased with a deliberate focus on attracting longer term repeat customers.
+While the brand continues to generate strong repeat sales, investments are also being made attract new-to-brand customers.
+While this type of ad spend does not necessarily translate to immediate revenue, it is important to the overall brand growth strategy.
 Sales and marketing expenses for the period consist primarily of fulfillment costs related to delivering products to customers, direct online advertising placements, costs related to marketing the Dr. Tobias brand and other promotional and awareness initiatives.
-The Company will continue to actively monitor its selling and marketing expenses, particularly those directly related to advertising and expects that these will increase in relation to sales revenues going forward.
+The Company will continue to actively monitor its selling and marketing expenses, particularly those directly related to advertising and expects that these will vary in relation to sales revenues going forward as advertising spend is optimized relative to competitive conditions.